Wilfred J. Funk: Publishing success

 In late 1937, Funk started Your Life, a 128-page digest size Popular Guide to Desirable Living.
 At 25¢ an issue, it contained articles such as "Be Glad Your Wife's Neurotic" and "Why Commit Suicide?".
 Circulation ran to more than 100,000, with spin-off titles Your Personality and Your Health.
-The success of the magazine allowed him to start his own book publishing business in 1940, Wilfred Funk, Inc.
+The success of the magazine allowed him to start his own book publishing business in 1940, Wilfred Funk, Inc. Funk & Wagnalls acquired Wilfred Funk, Inc. in 1953.

 Funk wrote numerous books on vocabulary and etymology aimed at a general audience.
 He favored descriptive linguistics over linguistic prescription, stating "Let's throw the old textbooks out the window, along with the words correct and incorrect, because there's really no such thing as grammar, but only an ever-changing language pattern formed by everyday usage".
 In 1942, he co-wrote 30 Days to a more Powerful Vocabulary with Norman Lewis; total sales to 1968 were claimed at 4.7m.
 In 1945, he created the Reader's Digest feature "It Pays to Increase Your Word Power".
 His son Peter continued this from 1962 to 1998.